kelseythang/travel-planner-react/README.md

 ## Enhancements

 Future updates will include:
+* Destinations: Increase the likes with user interaction
+* Saved Destinations: Placeholder screen when there are no bookmarks
-* Thank-you submission for the form
+* Destinatin Form: Thank-you submission for the form

 ## Contributing